smarts-project/smarts-project.github.io/_pages/competition/2023_driving_smarts.md

 [Return to top](#the-competition)

 ### Submission site
-The competition is run from the following site: TODO
+The competition is run from the following site: ["2023 Driving SMARTS Competition"](/todo/)

 ### How winners are determined
 TODO